dnagir/allowy/README.md

 Allowy is the authorization library that doesn't enforce tight DSL on you.
 It is very simple yet powerful.

-If you have any questions please contact me [@dnagir](http://www.ApproachE.com).

 ## Why another one?

 I've been using really great [cancan](https://github.com/ryanb/cancan) gem by Ryan Bates for a long time.
 It does its job amazingly well.

+Allowy is basically the result of refactoring the CanCan Ability class.
+I then extracted it into a gem.

 CanCan doesn't work very well for me when Ability definitions grow above 20 lines or so:

-- it becomes **really** hard to track down why something was (or not) allowed.
+- it becomes **really hard to track down** why something was (or not) allowed.
-- DSL enforces you to use ActiveRecord-like scopes or block to fall back.
-Those grow and it gets hard to maintain.
+- **DSL enforces** you to use ActiveRecord-like scopes or blocks.
+It gets harder to maintain.
-- The Ability class contains all the definitions for everything.
-Hard to test, hard to maintain.
+- The Ability class contains **all the definitions for everything**.
+Hard to test, hard to maintain unless carefully refactor it.
 - Implicit permission - CanCan tries to be very smart (and is indeed) using aliases such as `:manage` but it makes even harder to maintain.
 - Implicit permission - you can use any symbol to check permissions. `:love_people` will do, even if you never defined it.
-- A little bit tight to ORM.
+- A little bit **tight to ORM**.
 When using with database such as neo4j, some smalish things don't work.
 So I prefer to be explicit.
+- **Testing** an ability for a single class often depends on too many others.
+- **Refacoring** of the abilities feels like rolling your own authorization library.

 So I decided to put up allowy to solve those issue for me.